2023 Solar Incentives Guide for Westminster, CO - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The phrase "solar incentives" refers to financial incentives implemented by the government and by solar companies to encourage the adoption and use renewable energy by making the installation and use of solar panels more affordable.
-You may qualify for several kinds of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the Colorado government and others from the federal government.
+The phrase "solar incentives" includes a wide range of financial incentives implemented to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+You might be eligible for several kinds of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
+Certain incentives come from your specific utility company, county or municipality, some from the state of Colorado and others from the federal government.
 Some broad categories of solar incentives include:

 Best Solar Financing